sqorn/sqorn/docs/docs/tutorial.md

 Sqorn is designed to make it possible to securely construct any valid SQL query.
 To achieve this, Sqorn lets you securely integrate raw SQL using tagged template literals.
 All arguments are automatically parameterized, preventing SQL injection.
 Sqorn also exposes the unique grammar and features of each supported SQL dialect.

+Sqorn is not type-safe.
+You do not define models and relationships.
+You just write queries.
+It is your responsibility to ensure the queries are valid.

 ## Setup

 Sqorn requires Node version 8 or above.